-This report pertains to a proposed project entailing the construction of approximately 97 km long 400 kV transmission powerline with three alternative corridors from Aggeneis to Paulputs substations.
+This report pertains to a proposed project entailing the construction of approximately 97 km long 400 kV transmission powerline with three alternative corridors and a variation referred to as Deviation 3A, from Aggeneis to Paulputs substations.
 It would involve upgrades of the two substations to accommodate the 400kV powerline.